From idea to marketplace: introducing Mia Burton

 Miaburton.com aspires to be an international marketplace, a hub for the fashion eyewear addicted and an accelerator of commercial synergies.
 For this reason, the experience we’re designing goes far beyond the purchase of a pair of glasses.

-We want people to feel welcome, as if they were entering a specialized boutique.
+We want people to feel welcomed, as if they were entering a specialized boutique.
 We want to enable a closer and detailed look to the frames, creating the feeling of something you can touch.
 We want to assist them at every step of their purchase, making the process as human and empathic as it can be.
-In other words, we’re trying to integrate the best part of the analogic experience into the digital one; more than this, we’ll give customers the possibility to choose among thousands of different models, selected by our partners from all over the world.
+In other words, we’re trying to integrate the best part of the analog experience into the digital one; more than this, we’ll give customers the possibility to choose among thousands of different models, selected by our partners from all over the world.
 Our advanced search will help them focus what they truly want and find it more easily.